SMAPPNYU/smapputil/README.md

 note: input is json or csv, csv must be a one column csv with `id_str` as the column, json is just a json list ['id_one', 'id_two']

+note: `smapp_count` term added to each tweet object to tell you which count of a particular user's tweets you are looking at.

 #[query_search_tweets](https://github.com/SMAPPNYU/smapputilities/blob/master/py/query_twitter/query_search_tweets.py)

 queries the twitter search api for any list of terms.